-The inhaler is white (with an integrated electronic Module, eModule, at the top) and a semi-transparent wine red mouthpiece cover.
-The top of the inhaler there is a QR code that can be scanned by a mobile device using the Digihaler mobile application (once downloaded) in order to connect the inhaler to the App (via Bluetooth®).
+The inhaler is white with a semi-transparent wine red mouthpiece cover.
 The drug/mucosal contact parts of the inhaler are made of acrylonitrile butadiene styrene (ABS), polyethylene (PE), and polypropylene (PP).
-Each inhaler contains 90 doses and is foil-wrapped.
+Each inhaler contains 60 doses and is foil-wrapped.